DataDog/integrations-core/cisco_duo/README.md

 ### Metrics

-cisco_duo does not include any metrics.
+The Cisco Duo integration does not include any metrics.

 ### Service Checks